-Enjoy reading these fascinating Camino stories from his experiences over the weekend:
+Enjoy reading these fascinating short Camino stories from his experiences along the Camino de Santiago:

 It is time to get back on the road.
 Back to Galicia, on a road that I have not yet traveled, between hills thick of oak and eucalyptus woods, between ancient villages and paths traced in the mists of time.
 Another hundred and some kilometers to Santiago de Compostela, the Cathedral, the sepulcher of the Apostle.

 For the friends who accompany me in this Way there is the enthusiasm of discovery.
 For me is different.
 I did it eight times, towards that great magnet that continues to attract me with the power of its history, its legends, its multi-millennial narration.
 And of his universal message, which is simply this: we all have the same destiny, the same final goal, even if we follow different paths.